koralmy/node.js/README.md

   - `POST /cards`: Create a new card.
   - `PUT /cards/:id`: Update a card by ID.
   - `DELETE /cards/:id`: Delete a card by ID.
+  - `PATCH /cards/:id`: Like a card by user ID.

 ## Project Structure